stuartcrobinson/replacer/README.md

 # replacer
-script and workflow and instructions for LLM to be able to generate multi-line WRITE and search/replace edits for files on file system.  janky temp solution
+script and workflow and instructions for LLM to be able to generate multi-line OVERWRITE and SEARCH/REPLACE edits for files on file system.

 # how it works

-your project needs a `replacer/replacer_input.txt` file. this is where you'll dump responses from the LLM.  `replacer` will parse out and implement the embedded edit instructions.
+your project needs a `replacer/replacer_input.md` file. this is where you'll dump responses from the LLM.  `replacer` will parse out and implement the embedded edit instructions.

 it also generates `replacer/replacer_history.log` that you'll prob want to add to `.gitignore`